484-548-0529

 Accurate As Performed

-1. Does the DUI suspect sway while balancing?
+1. Does the suspect sway while attempting to balance?

-3. Does the DUI suspect hop on one foot?
+3. Does the suspect hop on the foot they are standing on?

-4. Does the DUI suspect put the foot down early?
+4. Does the suspect place their raised foot down prematurely?

-Problems with the one-leg-stand test include: unsuitable surface conditions, a lack of physical or mental fitness in the DUI suspect, improper footwear, improper timing by the police officer and any movement by the police officer can cause imbalance in the tested individual.
+Several factors can impact the reliability of this test in DUI scenarios.
+These include unsuitable surface conditions for performing the test, the physical and mental fitness of the suspect, inappropriate footwear, inaccurate timing by the officer, and any movements by the officer that could cause imbalance in the tested individual.

 Let us help you!